duniter/duniter/readme.md

 Note: initial keys are a prerequisite for Monetary Contract: Nodecoin will only accept as first amendment the one that matches thoses keys.

+### PGP-signed HTTP requests

+This is one of the great features coming with NodeCoin: [connect-pgp](https://github.com/c-geek/connect-pgp) is a NPM module which *signs HTTP responses*.
+Such a feature is very important to authentify incoming responses over the network.

+To use this feature, just launch NodeCoin using `--pgpkey` and `--pgppasswd` parameters:

+    nodecoin --pgpkey "/path/to/some/private.key" --pgppasswd "ultr[A]!%HiGhly-s3cuR3-p4ssw0d"

+    Signed requests with PGP: **enabled**.
+    NodeCoin server listening on port 8081

 ### Help

 For more more details on the nodecoin command, run: